1995 Spanish regional elections

 The 1995 Spanish regional elections were held on Sunday, 28 May 1995, to elect the regional parliaments of thirteen of the seventeen autonomous communities—Aragon, Asturias, the Balearic Islands, the Canary Islands, Cantabria, Castile and León, Castilla–La Mancha, Extremadura, La Rioja, Madrid, Murcia, Navarre and the Valencian Community—, not including Andalusia, the Basque Country, Catalonia and Galicia, which had separate electoral cycles.
 786 of 1,180 seats in the regional parliaments were up for election, as well as the 50 seats in the regional assemblies of Ceuta and Melilla.
 The elections were held simultaneously with local elections all throughout Spain.

 Election date

 Determination of election day varied depending on the autonomous community, with each one having competency to establish its own regulations.
 Typically, thirteen out of the seventeen autonomous communities—all but Andalusia, the Basque Country, Catalonia and Galicia—had their elections fixed for the fourth Sunday of May every four years, to be held together with nationwide local elections.

 Regional governments

-The following table lists party control in autonomous communities.
+The following table lists party control in autonomous communities and cities.
 Gains for a party are highlighted in that party's colour.